project-faros/faros.dev/source/deploy.rst

 If the installlation times out waiting for the cluster nodes to start provisioning, connect to the nodes' management interfaces and ensure they have PXE booted.
 This is typically indicative of the boot order not being properly set.
+If the nodes are failing to PXE boot, ensure that their MAC address has been properly set in the `farosctl config` interface.
+The syslog on the bastion node is also a good source for verifying MAC addresses while they are DHCP booting.

 If the nodes have PXE booted and CoreOS has been installed, watch the nodes' consoles as they boot for errors.
 If there are errors about certificate verification errors, the cluster's bootstrap CA has probably expired.
 To generate a noot boostrap CA certificate, recreate the install repos.